 16 Days of Activism Against Gender-Based Violence

-Nillumbik Shire Council is proud to again support the global 16 Days of Activism Against Gender-based Violence campaign in 2021.
+Nillumbik Shire Council is a proud supporter of the annual 16 Days of Activism Against Gender-based Violence campaign.

 The campaign begins each year on 25 November (International Day for the Elimination of Violence against Women), and concludes on 10 December (International Human Rights Day).

-Nillumbik Shire Council is committed to preventing violence against women and promoting gender equality.
+Nillumbik Shire Council is committed to preventing violence against women, family violence and promoting gender equality.

-For more information about Family Violence support services in Nillumbik, please see the Family Violence Resources page
+For more information about family violence support services in Nillumbik, see the family violence resources page.

 Books that celebrate individuality and promote gender equity